blueambr/secret-santa-telegram-bot/README.md

 ## What can I edit

 You can edit whatever you want!
-You can add commands/conditions, remove commands/conditions, change the text of the messages, etc. If you need more information on how this bot works, check [node-telegram-api-bot](https://github.com/yagop/node-telegram-bot-api).
+You can add commands/conditions, remove commands/conditions, change the text of the messages etc. If you need more information on how this bot works, check [node-telegram-api-bot](https://github.com/yagop/node-telegram-bot-api).

 ## Dependencies